vahidhajipoor/Little-Lemon-Assignment/README.md

 # Little-Lemon-Assignment
-For coursera Meta Front-end casptone assignment
+For 'vahid hajipoor ' coursera Meta Front-end casptone assignment

 First do npm i for installing node_modules then